FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 The ETS, established in 2005, sets an annual cap on greenhouse gas (GHG) emissions for companies in certain sectors.
 This cap gradually decreases over time to reduce carbon emissions and encourage decarbonisation initiatives.
 In-scope companies either receive free emission allowances or buy them up to the cap limit.
 Any unused allowances can be sold or used in the subsequent year.
 The cap is gradually reduced over time to ensure emission reductions.

-CBAM is a supplementary measure to the ETS, imposing charges on the embedded carbon of in-scope imports.
+CBAM is a supplementary measure to the ETS, that imposes charges on the embedded carbon of in-scope imports.
 The CBAM charge is equal to the charge imposed on non-imported goods under the ETS although adjustments may be made according to any mandatory carbon prices in the originating (non-EU) country.

 In effect, CBAM ensures the same carbon price is paid for imports (via CBAM) as for equivalent products originating from within the EU (via ETS).